gazebosim/sdf_tutorials/composition/proposal.md

 be rigidly transformed by the given pose (regardless of joint fixtures), relative to the included `//model/@canonical_link`.

-The scope of `//include/pose` should be evaluated with respect the enclosing scope of the `//include` tag, *not* the scope of the included model.
+The scope of `//include/pose` should be evaluated with respect to the enclosing scope of the `//include` tag, *not* the scope of the included model.
 This means that the semantics are the same as they would be for a nested model pose (i.e. `//model/model/pose`).